tyler-ed/interspace/README.md

     3 - Phoenix, Arizona \
     ...

-# usage and configuration
+# Usage and configuration

 Within interspace, there are three areas of customization.

 1 - input your own ground truth labels as a csv file ( as an example you can change the example set of labels above to be whatever you would like) \
 2 - change the inputted parameters ( you can change add a parameter, for example zip code.
-Or remove parameters too) \
-3 - adjust the relative weighting of each parameter ( if parameter 1 is more important than parameter 2, assign it a higher weighting in the scoring algorithm)
+Or remove parameters too) \ 3 - adjust the relative weighting of each parameter ( assign parameters higher or lower weightings in the scoring algorithm)